henrikbrixandersen/zephyr/boards/others/neorv32/doc/index.rst

 Supported Features
 ==================

+TODO: describe board variants and how to customize them out-of-tree

 The ``neorv32`` board target can be used a generic definition for NEORV32 based boards.
 Customization to fit custom NEORV32 implementations can be done using :ref:`devicetree overlays <use-dt-overlays>`.